This post reviews the Woolworth Building tours.

 The 60-minute tour includes an introduction to the building while looking at the facade of the building.

-The 90-minute tour includes an in-depth lecture of the spaces you visit: the facade, the lobby, the lower level, and the stunning mezzanine reached by a grand marble staircase.
+The 90-minute tour includes an in-depth lecture on the facade, the lobby, the lower level, and the stunning mezzanine reached by a grand marble staircase.

 Tour Reviews